-12 Idaho Public Utilities Commission.
+11 Idaho Public Utilities Commission.
 "Electric Co-ops, Mutual and Municipalities within Idaho." https://puc.idaho.gov/Fileroom/PublicFiles/maps/elecoop.pdf

-Idaho's electrical grid is operated by three investor-owned utilities (IOUs), as well as municipal and rural electric cooperative utilities, which are listed in Appendix A. The three IOUs serve approximately 84% of the State's electricity needs, while the municipal and rural electric cooperative utilities serve the remaining 16%, as illustrated on the previous pages by Figures 1.4 and 1.5.
-13
+Idaho's electrical grid is operated by three investor-owned utilities (IOUs), as well as municipal and rural electric cooperative utilities, which are listed in Appendix A. The three IOUs serve approximately 84% of the State's electricity needs, while the municipal and rural electric cooperative utilities, or public utilities, serve the remaining 16%, as illustrated on the previous pages by Figures 1.4. and 1.5^{12}